chebs-ke/CreditVision/README.md

 We welcome contributions to enhance the loan default prediction project.
 To contribute, please follow these steps:
  1. Fork the repository

- 2. Create a new branch
+ 2. Create a new branch :
     git checkout -b feature/your-feature

-3. Make your changes and commit them: git commit -m 'Add your feature'
+3. Make your changes and commit them : git commit -m 'Add your feature'

-4. Push the changes to your forked repository git push origin feature/your-feature
+4. Push the changes to your forked repository : git push origin feature/your-feature

 5. Open a pull request and describe the changes you have made.